NeftalyLugoTerrero/react-native-redux-boilerplate/README.md

-# React Native Boilerplate
+# React Native Redux Boilerplate

-React Native Boilerplate is a starting point for React Native application.
+React Native Redux Boilerplate is a starting point for React Native application.
 It is helpful to quick start developing with a well structured project and the minimum required dependencies.

 This boilerplate is structured based on the post [An efficient way to structure React Native projects](https://cheesecakelabs.com/blog/efficient-way-structure-react-native-projects/).